GA-repos/HTML-and-CSS/readme.md

 atom .
 ```

-Note: All code for this lesson is available in [this repo](https://github.com/ga-wdi-exercises/html-css-in-class/tree/master) with branches for each step.

-You will see the same boilerplate from above.
+Go ahead and type in the boilerplate from about into your index.html file

 Add the paragraph we used as an example to the page body and give the page a title.